 Bring a standard sport rack, a 60m rope will do.
 There are also some very good trade lines.
 A full rack is required to climb these.

-If you are staying at the refugio, you won’t need to bring cooking supplies/ gas.
-However, you will need to purify the water (boiling works, the flavor is just bad), and bring in your own food as there is no shop by the climbing.
+If you are staying at the refugio, you won’t need to bring cooking supplies/gas.
+However, you will need to purify the water.
+Boiling works for purification, but the flavor may still be bad.
+Bring in your own food as there is nowhere to shop by the climbing.

 Rock Climbing Cuyuja, Ecuador

 A few hours outside of Quito, you will leave the dry Andes Mountains and descend down into the lush tropical valley below.
 Here you will encounter Cuyuja, a small town marked only by a few buildings and a large statue of a climber .
-But here you will also encounter high quality climbing and friendly people who will be ecstatic that you decided to stop by.
+This is the location for some high quality climbing and friendly people who will be ecstatic that you decided to stop by.

 Why Go Climbing at Cuyuja?

-Alex Honnold even visited Cuyuja a few years ago during his trip to South America where he put up the line aptly named ‘Honnold’s Sick Linkup (7c+)’.
+Alex Honnold visited Cuyuja a few years ago during his trip to South America and it was during this trip he put up the line aptly named ‘Honnold’s Sick Linkup (7c+)’.

 The area is located on the outskirts of the Amazon jungle, so it is tropical and wet at times.
-However there are a nice variety of wildlife around and the scenery is amazing!
+There are a nice variety of wildlife around and the scenery is amazing!

 Where is Cuyuja Ecuador?